vegardege/pvduck/README.md

 given sample rate.
 If you want to run it for a limited time only, apply the `max_files` option to stop after a specific number of files.

+Note that syncing can be memory intensive.
+It operates in chunks of 1 000 000 rows by default, which can be modified with the `PVDUCK_CHUNK_SIZE` environment variable.
+Increase the value for faster syncs, decrease it for more memory efficient (but slower) execution.

 When you create a new project, you can define the configuration:

 | Param         | Description                                                                  |